On the wall-normal velocity variance in canonical wall-bounded turbulence: Methodology

 A direct outcome of the attached eddy population in the AEH is that $z$ and $U_\tau$ are the appropriate scales for the energy-containing production region in the spectrum of turbulence.
 These scales are accordingly used in previous studies on the spectrum of $w$ \citep{Perry1986,Perry1990}, and are included in this analysis as a basis for comparison.

 The scales $z$ and $U_\tau$ are strictly applicable to the logarithmic region in the high-Reynolds-number limit, and the parameters must be generalized outside of these conditions.
-To this end, Davidson and coauthors \citeyearpar{Davidson2006,Davidson2014} proposed a length scale $U_\tau^3/\epsilon$ based on the local dissipation rate $\epsilon$.
-This scale provides a mathematically consistent transition into the inertial subrange of the spectrum where $\epsilon$ is the sole scaling parameter, and accounts for the fact that lengths besides $z$ may contribute to setting $\epsilon$ depending on the conditions \citep{Davidson2014}.
-In practice, $U_\tau^3/\epsilon$ asymptotes to $\kappa z$ in the high-$Re$ logarithmic region \citep{deSilva2015}, where $\kappa$ is the von K{\'a}rm{\'a}n constant, but outperforms $z$ in scaling the start of the inertial sublayer for finite Reynolds numbers \citep{Davidson2006,Heisel2022}, within the roughness sublayer \citep{Davidson2014,Ghannam2018}, and for stratified flow \citep{Chamecki2017}.
+To this end, Davidson and coauthors \citeyearpar{Davidson2006,Davidson2014} proposed a length $U_\tau^3/\epsilon$ based on the local dissipation rate $\epsilon$.
+This length provides a mathematically consistent transition into the inertial subrange of the spectrum where $\epsilon$ is the sole scaling parameter, and accounts for the fact that lengths besides $z$ may contribute to setting $\epsilon$ depending on the conditions \citep{Davidson2014}.
+In practice, $U_\tau^3/\epsilon$ asymptotes to $\kappa z$ in the high-$Re$ logarithmic region \citep{deSilva2015}, where $\kappa$ is the von K{\'a}rm{\'a}n constant, and in these conditions the premultiplied peak in the $w$ spectrum is well described by $z$ \citep{Kunkel2006,Baidya2017}.
+However, $U_\tau^3/\epsilon$ outperforms $z$ in delineating the start of the inertial sublayer for lower Reynolds numbers \citep{Davidson2006,Heisel2022}, within the roughness sublayer \citep{Davidson2014,Ghannam2018}, and for stratified flow \citep{Chamecki2017}.

-The velocity scale can also be generalized by considering a local-in-$z$ shear velocity corresponding to the decaying stress profile.
-This is a relaxation of Eq. \eqref{eq:aeh_uw} in the AEH to account for conditions when the local stress decreases below the surface value given by $U_\tau$.
+The velocity scale can also be generalized by considering a local-in-$z$ shear velocity corresponding to the decaying stress profile \citep{Tuerke2013,Lozano2019}.
+This is a relaxation of Eq. \eqref{Eq1_2} in the AEH to account for conditions when the local stress decreases below the surface value given by $U_\tau$.
 The generalization allows $\overline{w^{\prime 2}}$ to maintain its relation with the local stress as discussed in \S \ref{sec:intro}.
 In atmospheric flows, this approach is known as ``local scaling'' and it provides improved mean velocity similarity under stratified conditions \citep{Nieuwstadt1984,Holtslag1986,Heisel2023}.
-The local velocity scale is used here also to define the dissipation-based length scale discussed above, leading to the following revised scaling parameters:
+The local shear velocity is used here also to define the dissipation-based length scale discussed above, leading to the following revised scaling parameters:

 Here, the local shear velocity $u_{\tau z}$ is defined from the total shear stress $\tau(z)$ comprising a turbulent and viscous component.
-Including the viscous component leads to improved spectral scaling compared to using only the turbulent Reynolds shear stress.
+Including the viscous component leads to improved agreement with the spectra compared to using only the turbulent Reynolds shear stress.